TerminalTinkerComp/IdentiPhish/README.md

 # IdentifyPhish 🐟
 This python script helps the user make a logical and not an emotion decision when coming across a phishing email.
 Prior to running, I would recommend checking the File Hash to make sure it has not been modified during installation.
+*Important note: Windows Defender or alternative anti-virus software provider may alert you that file is potentially malicious.
+However, all the code used in the program is posted in the Python code file and has been converted to an .exe file for easy access.
+To ensure safety and intregrity of my product I always make sure to scan my developed projects with F-Suite before posting.

 File Hashes:
 - SHA256: 4626c25c60a38d2f5e38df83420c9619208d4aef376bec32f317918a0149e40d